-As you have seen that in while loop iterator initialize the value first.
-Then while keyword check the value as per the condition written next to while block if it evaluates true then the body of the loop will execute and print the value of i, then the update statement updates the value of i and again these all statements executes repeatedly until the update statement changes the value of i less than 5.
+As you have seen that in the while loop iterator initialize the value first.
+Then while the keyword checks the value as per the condition written next to while block if it evaluates true then the body of the loop will execute and print the value of i, then the update statement updates the value of i and again these all statements executes repeatedly until the update statement changes the value of i less than 5.

 An important question coming in my mind when I am teaching loops.

 Why we are always using i variable in the loop generally?

 The answer is, you can use any variable in loops, but variable i is a standard variable for loops and you may see this variable in many books and contents in loops.
 Another reason I feel like i stands for iterator that is why mostly used in loop programs.

 def wloop_exp(): i=int(input("Enter the start value:")) n = int(input("Enter the stop value:")) while(i<=n): print(i) i=i+1 wloop_exp()

 Enter the start value: Enter the stop values: 5 6 7 8 9 10